Access the corridor 640x800

 KiwiRail Corridor

-The rail corridor – the land that the rail tracks run along – is out of bounds to the public to ensure your safety.
-Trains run on our network 24 hours a day, seven days a week.
-They are heavy, fast, and take a long time to stop.
+The rail corridor—the land the tracks sit on—is out of bounds to the public for safety reasons.
+Trains operate 24 hours a day, seven days a week, and are fast, heavy, and take a long distance to stop.

-Whether you’re a contractor, utility provider, or involved in any activity near the rail corridor, our team is here to guide you through the Permit to Enter process, ensuring your work is carried out safely and efficiently.
+Whether you are a contractor, utility operator, landowner, or service provider, our team can guide you through the PtE process to ensure your activity is completed safely and efficiently.

 For more information on how to contact the team, please Contact Us.